 The topic may dictate your approach.
-For instance, if you’re interested in learning more about estate planning, you may want to look for resources from your employer and contact an estate planning attorney.
+For instance, if you’re interested in learning more about estate planning, or the the reasons to have a trust, look for resources from your employer and contact an estate planning attorney.

 If you want to study on your own, you can find many free resources, including online webinars, blogs and library books.

 Checking your credit reports can be an easy item to check off your list.
 You can get a free copy of your credit reports at least once every 12 months from each of the three major credit bureaus — Experian, Equifax and TransUnion — on AnnualCreditReport.com.

 Look for any unusual activity or negative marks, such as an account you don’t remember opening or a late payment when you’re sure you paid on time.
 The former could be an indication of identity theft, and the Federal Trade Commission can help you create a personalized recovery plan.

 If you spot errors, you can file a disputes with the credit bureaus and they’ll investigate your claim.
 Your credit scores are based on your credit reports.
 And when negative items are corrected or removed, your credit scores may improve as a result.